chevereto/v4-docs/developer/how-to/debug.md

 Debug enables to dump information about errors that may be affecting the software functionality.
 If Chevereto isn't working properly it will require debugging to understand the situation.

+Once you enable debug you need to trigger the issue again, this will generate a log that will help you to understand what is going on.

+## Debug Errors

+To debug errors go to [Settings > System > Debug errors](https://v4-admin.chevereto.com/settings/system.html#debug-errors) and enable "Debug errors".
+By enabling this Chevereto will debug errors to the screen (only to administrators).

 ## Debug with xrDebug

 * Run xrDebug built-in server: